-As you continue your treking along the Muong Hoa River you will cross a small suspension bridge, roughly 2km from the settlement.
+As you continue your trekking along the Muong Hoa River you will cross a small suspension bridge, roughly 2km from the settlement.
 Here you can discover a fascinating collection of rock carvings.
-These engravings depict some beautiful images of man, stilt houses and some beautiful decorative patterns.
-We lunch in a home in the village.
-After lunch the walk continues through a bamboo forest to Giang Ta Chai, a Red Dao ethnic minority village.
+These engravings depict some beautiful images of man, stilt houses, and some beautiful decorative patterns.
+We lunch at a home in the village.
+After lunch, the walk continues through a bamboo forest to Giang Ta Chai, a Red Dao ethnic minority village.
 After taking a rest nearby a waterfall to refresh, you start climbing uphill to a road where the car is ready for your journey back to Sapa.

-Have a breakfast at your hotel.
+Have breakfast at your hotel.
 Enjoy your last day in Sapa.
-Afterward our driver will come to your accommodation and transfer you to train station.
-Take a night train to Hanoi
+Afterward, our driver will come to your accommodation and transfer you to the train station.
+Take a night train to Hanoi.

 17h30: Returning Azalea Cruise Halong boat you can watch the magnificent sunset over the Gulf of Tonkin.
 Onboard you may join a traditional cooking class.

 19h30: Enjoy delicious local food prepared and served for you by our wonderful onboard catering staff.
 This is a delightful meal in an intimate romantic setting 21h30: Enjoy the landscape of the bay at night up on the top deck.
 Relax whilst enjoying drinks from the bar.
-Try your hand at night squid fishing, watching a movie in the restaurant.
-Overnight on board.
+Try your hand at night squid fishing, or watching a movie in the restaurant.

 12h10: We bid farewell at Dinh Vu port, this is the end of the program.

 Have breakfast at your hotel.
-Today you have a chance to learn about local cuisine from the master on an exclusive cookery class with Hoi An chef Duc Tran – local character, restaurateur, and all-round food legend.
+Today you have a chance to learn about local cuisine from the master in an exclusive cookery class with Hoi An chef Duc Tran – a local character, restaurateur, and all-around food legend.

-At the forefront of Hoi An’s thriving, innovative restaurant scene are a number of local chefs who have gained something of celebrity status.
-Perhaps foremost amongst this group is the charismatic Chef Duc Tran, proprietor and head chef at a number of strong in town.
+At the forefront of Hoi An’s thriving, the innovative restaurant scene is several local chefs who have gained something of celebrity status.
+Perhaps foremost amongst this group is the charismatic Chef Duc Tran, proprietor and head chef at several strong in the town.
 Duc’s restaurants are famed for their fabulous fusion of Vietnamese and international cuisine inspired by his worldwide travels.

 For one of the most exclusive foodie experiences in Vietnam, let Chef Duc take you on a half-day culinary journey.
 Pay a visit to Hoi An market to meet the vendors who supply him daily with some of the finest and freshest ingredients in Vietnam, before returning to the restaurant to craft them into mouth-watering and visually stunning creations.